phulin/bean-hccs/README.md

 - Beach Comb beachhead buffs would save turns in a variety of places.
 - Any alternative way to get to 60 adventures to coil wire on turn 0 would help; you could use Borrowed Time from the Tome of Clip Art, for example.
 That would free up 4 stomach from the current route and enable you to fit in two more pizzas.

-The script is fine to run twice; if it breaks somewhere, fix it manually and then the script should start where it left off.
-I have tested it, but not extensively, so please understand that this is not at the same quality level as autoscend.
-It may very well mess up spectacularly;.
+The script is fine to run twice; if it breaks somewhere, fix the problem manually and then the script should start where it left off.
+I have tested it, but not extensively, so please understand that this code is not at the same quality level as autoscend.
+It may very well mess up spectacularly, and it has done so at times in my runs.
 You have been warned.

 To install:
 `svn checkout https://github.com/phulin/bean-hccs/branches/master`